Shazizan/portfolio/README.md

 | *(more coming soon)* | Future projects will explore APIs, SQL integration, automation, and data validation | — |

-🗃️ As I experiment and learn, all processed outputs from the ETL pipelines will be saved in pipeline-vault, making it easy to track progress and explore the results.
+🗃️ As I experiment and learn, all processed outputs from the ETL pipelines will be saved in [`pipeline-vault`](https://github.com/Shazizan/pipeline-vault), making it easy to track progress and explore the results.

 ---